-Borrelidin (7184-60-3) is a novel macrolide which inhibits bacterial and eukaryotic threonyl-tRNA synthetase.1 Displays potent anti-angiogenic activity and induces the collapse of newly formed capillary tubules.2 Borrelidin induces apoptosis in ALL cell lines.3 Cell permeable.
+Novel macrolide which inhibits bacterial and eukaryotic threonyl-tRNA synthetase.1 Displays potent anti-angiogenic activity (IC50=0.8 nM) and induces the collapse of newly formed capillary tubules.2 Modulates alternative splicing of VEGF in favor of anti-angiogenic isoforms.3 Induces apoptosis in ALL cell lines.4 Induces unfolded protein response in oral cancer cells.5 Cell permeable.

 1) Ruan et al. (2005), A unique hydrophobic cluster near the active site contributes to differences in borrelidin inhibition among threonyl-tRNA synthetases; J. Biol.
 Chem., 280 571

-3) Habibi et al. (2012), Borrelidin, a small molecule nitrile-containing macrolide inhibitor of threonyl-tRNA synthetase, is a potent inducer of apoptosis in acute lymphoblastic leukemia; Invest.
+4) Habibi et al. (2012), Borrelidin, a small molecule nitrile-containing macrolide inhibitor of threonyl-tRNA synthase, is a potent inducer of apoptosis in acute lymphoblastic leukemia; Invest.
 New Drugs, 30 1361

 5) Sidhu et al. (2015), Borrelidin Induces the Unfolded Protein Response in Oral Cancer Cells and Chop-Dependent Apoptosis; ACS Med.
 Chem.
 Lett., 6 1122